-Working with a practice client is one of the best ways to take the skills that you are learning in your coach training and apply them to working with actual clients.
-Reading about tools and skills is important, and necessary when you are first learning about coaching.
-However, you gain so much value from applying the things you are reading about in class to actual clients in the real world.
+Working with a practice client is one of the best ways to take the skills you are learning in your coach training and apply them to working with actual clients.
+Reading about tools and skills is important and necessary when you are first learning about coaching.
+However, you gain so much value from applying what you are reading about in class to actual clients in the real world.
 This process will begin to show you the depth and usefulness of the life coaching skills you are learning, and you will develop more and better questions during class and when certain situations arise.

 The first step in finding a practice client is knowing where to look.
-It is not recommended that you coach your own friend, family member, or someone else that you know fairly well.
+It is not recommended that you coach your friend, family member, or someone else that you know fairly well.
 This means that you need to look a little further to find someone to work with.